Rene-Roscher/upload4k/README.md

 ## About Upload4k

-Upload4k is a open-source file-sharing project with end2end encoding.
+Upload4k is a open-source file-sharing project with encryption (server-side).

 - just upload files and download zipped.
 - PHP ^7.2